 Here’s our feedback for Mrs. McKanney:

 - Stars: It’s wonderful to see that you know pre-assessment information can be incredibly valuable for differentiation and making other instructional decisions.
 Rather than making unit or lesson-planning choices based on assumptions, you’re gathering information about students’ strengths and needs, which is part of assessment empowerment principle #1, learner context.
-Collecting this information is a perfect way to show respect and appreciation, which builds trusting relationships needed for later processes, such as using teacher or peer feedback.
+Collecting this information is a perfect way to show respect and appreciation, which builds trusting relationships needed for later responsive teaching and learning processes, such as using teacher or peer feedback.
 You also had the pre-assessment ready on students’ desks.
 This can help kids transition from one environment to another: in this case, from lunch back to the learning space.
 Transition cues can help students feel emotionally and socially safe and ready to learn.

 - Stairs: You clearly know the value of pre-assessment information, but do students?
 If they don’t, the pre-assessment waiting for them on their desk can be scary or stressful, a “gotcha” event, which can undermine the work you’re doing to build strong learning environments and relationships.
-To minimize stress and gather the best assessment results, you could try telling the class about the assessment process before breaking for lunch.
+To minimize stress and gather the best pre-assessment results, you could try telling the class about the assessment process before breaking for lunch.
 That way they know what to expect when they return.
 You could engage them in discussion prompts about the pre-assessment.
 The prompts could elicit students’ definitions and reasons for the pre-assessment.
 They could also clarify how you will and won’t use the results.
 Engaging students in this discussion can be a way to shift from a learner-manager to a learner-empowerer model because you’d be using pre-assessment as a process accomplished with students, not as a process done to students.

 Creating the “right conditions for optimum learning”